Maruska Ulcikova

 After an eventful life, Maruska Ulcikova has been living in the Lavei Forest with her second husband for several years.
 She is originally from the Czech Republic, when it was still called Czechoslovakia.
 Here she worked as a crane operator.
 In 1978, because of love, she came alone to the Netherlands.

 Her energy is contagious.
 She is a people person where she balances between paying attention to people in the apartment, her husband and herself.
-Because due to her fibromyalgia, her body needs regular rest.
+Due to her fibromyalgia, her body needs regular rest.
 "I have a great will with a disability, but that will is not so well controlled," she says with a smile.

 Connecting with people is important to Maruska.
 "Originally, I grew up thinking 'we' and not 'I.' She has learned to deal with different people.
 For example, in her work as a receptionist at a notary's office.
 But also afterwards at the Kessler Foundation, a location for sheltering and counseling homeless people.
 "I worked there for five years in the kitchen, but I was sometimes like a mother to those guests!"